-- The batter constituency should not be too thick or too watery, it should have a medium constituency.
+- The batter consistency should not be too thick or too watery, it should have a medium consistency.

-- If you feel the batter is thick, use more of the thin coconut milk or water to thin it down.
+- If you think the batter is thick, use more of the thin coconut milk or water to thin it down.

 - Grease the stainless steel or cake pan with ghee.